Here is the ultimate list of Iditarod unit study resources! It covers Alaska, the Great Serum Race, the Iditarod, sled dogs, mushers, and more!

 You can’t study the Iditarod without a study of the state of Alaska.
 Here is a short video full of interesting facts about the great state of Alaska.
 Watch it with your kids, and have them record their favorite facts on the notebooking page included in the printable at the bottom of this post.

-Here are some fun Alaska fact books to read during this unit:
+Here are some fun Alaska fact books to read during this unit.
+Most of these books can be found at your local library or used bookstore.

 Take a look at the history behind the race.